Dolphins' Riley Patterson: Reverts to practice squad

 • 1 min read

-Patterson served as the team's kicker with Jason Sanders (hip) on injured reserve but didn't attempt either a field goal or extra point during Sunday's blowout loss versus the Colts.
-Patterson will likely be elevated again for the Miami's Week 2 matchup versus the Patriots.
+Patterson is filling in as the team's kicker with Jason Sanders on injured reserve with a hip injury.
+He has made both of his field-goal attempts and all three of his extra-point tries so far this season and will likely be elevated once again ahead of the team's Week 3 matchup versus the Bills.

 More News